-As the noose of desire tightens, Julia struggles to keep her own promises.
-She hides the secret of her addiction and everything it entailed, as she knows it will tear her and Chris apart.
-After a shooting accident that leaves Chris unhinged, he confides in Julia about the true nature of the incident that led to his disability.
-His cards are on the table, and she will need to show hers, or let go of her one chance for love.
+After a shooting accident that leaves Chris unhinged, he is forced to reveal the true nature of the incident that led to his disability.
+His cards are on the table, and Julia will need to show hers, or let go of their one chance for love.

 Chris lifted Julia’s chin to bring her closer, their lips magnetizing by their own volition.
 Hers were soft and opened for him in a sensual invitation as he kissed her.
 Desire raced through his body, demanding more as he explored her mouth with his tongue, inching tenderly deeper as she settled against him.